 Got some extra sludge inside of you?
 It's hard not to accumulate some toxins along the way.
 Your food, air, water - evenyour shampoo- can put bad stuff inside of you.
 These toxins slow you down and put a damper on your health . . .

 To help your body get rid of this garbage, strengthen your natural detox processes.
 To do this, nothing works better than a powerful algae-bacteria dynamic duo.

 Multiple studies have shown the algae, chlorella, helps speed up your body's excretion of heavy metals and toxins like dioxin.

 Chlorella also supports liver health.
-Your liver is one your body's key detox organs.
+Your liver is one of your body's key detox organs.
 The liver produces enzymes key to neutralizing and eliminating toxic chemicals in your body.